droid-lover/droid-lover/README.md

 Apart from full time Coding, I also write about some cool Android stuff based on my real experience in development, at my medium blog page, - you can find my articles on my <a href="https://droid-lover.medium.com//">Medium page here</a> .

-checkout <a href="https://www.youtube.com/channel/UCTjQSpx2waqXTC37AgM8qyA"> my youtube channel here </a>
+checkout <a href="https://www.youtube.com/channel/UCTjQSpx2waqXTC37AgM8qyA"> my YouTube channel here </a>
 <br/> <br/>